 I'm a biologist and teacher, currently an adjunct instructor of General Biology, Anatomy, and Physiology at Pasadena City College, Moorpark College, and Ventura College.
 Before that, I taught Biology labs at California State University, Northridge (CSUN), while a student there.

-I'm a biologist and writer, and just earned a Master's Degree in Biology from California State University, Northridge.
+I earned my Master's Degree in Biology from CSUN, in 2014.
 My research examined the relationship between a beetle (that cutie above) and its host plants.
 I found that the adult beetles greatly preferred one host plant species for food, and females on that host plant laid more eggs than females on the other host plant.
-However, this different wasn't enough to drive any differentiation between groups of beetles living on the two different host plants (which is what I had expected to find).
+However, this different wasn't enough to drive any differentiation between groups of beetles living on the two different host plants ( I had expected to find differentiation).
 Also unexpected: males eating the preferred host species get more mating opportunities with females living on the other plant, but don't father more offspring as a result (which seems unfair, but that's natural selection for you).
 You can read the whole thesis here: http://hdl.handle.net/10211.3/121317.

 During my four years at CSUN I taught introductory Biology labs, led review and study sessions for introductory Biology and Evolutionary Biology, served as a tutor, and was the graduate assistant for a biological statistics class.
-I'm now looking for a teaching job at a community college or private high school.